bravealex1/Automation-Project/README.md

 Edit the configuration file to specify target websites and advertisement parameters.
 ▶️ Execution:
 Run the main script to initiate the automation process: bash
+Copy code
+python main.py

+Ethical Considerations
+💡 Important Note:
+While automation can be a powerful tool in marketing, it's crucial to use such technologies responsibly.
+Automated ad interactions can lead to:

+Inflated metrics that misrepresent actual engagement.
+Misallocation of advertising budgets for platforms and advertisers.
+Penalties or bans from advertising platforms.
+Always ensure that your marketing practices are transparent, ethical, and compliant with all applicable regulations.

+Run the main script to initiate the automation process: bash